Global dynamics for the stochastic KdV equation with white noise as initial data: Pathwise bound on the iterated term with the stochastic convolution

 \noi where the $Y^{s, b}_{p, q}$-norm is defined in \eqref{Xsb3}.

 Given $N \in \NB$, a similar computation yields

 \noi which motivates the definition of $\wt L_{\o, N}^\perp(T)$ in \eqref{F3}.

 \begin{ack}\rm T.O.~was supported by the European Research Council (grant no.~637995 ``ProbDynDispEq'' and grant no.~864138 ``SingStochDispDyn").
 J.Q.~was partially supported by an NSERC discovery grant.
-P.S.~was partially supported by NSF grant DMS-1811093. \end{ack}
+P.S.~was partially supported by NSF grant DMS-1811093.
+The authors would like to thank the anonymous referee for the helpful comments. \end{ack}